Jutta Paulus: Early life and education

-Paulus graduated from Herderschule Gießen in 1986.
-She completed her pharmacy studies at the University of Marburg in 1990 and moved to Neustadt an der Weinstraße.
-She began practising as a pharmacist in 1991.
+Paulus was born in Giessen where she graduated from Herderschule in 1986.
+She completed her studies in pharmacy at the University of Marburg in 1990 and moved to Neustadt an der Weinstraße.
+She received her licence to practise as a pharmacist in 1991.
+Since her marriage in 1991, she has used the name Jutta Paulus, which she kept even after her divorce in 2023.